Skip to Content

 Learn From Others’ BAD Experiences

-Bradley didn’t explain why he lives by this advice, but it’s easy to assume he learned the hard way.
-It’s easy to assume that because lots of people shared why they agree with Bradley in the nearly 150 comments.
+Bradley didn't explain why he lives by this advice, but it's easy to assume he learned the hard way.
+It's easy to assume that because many people shared why they agree with Bradley in the nearly 150 comments.

-Granted, plenty of people disagreed with him, too, but I’ll address their good points down below.
-First, I want to share several of the comments that further explain or express what Bradley was getting at.
+Granted, plenty of people disagreed with him, too, but I'll address their good points down below.
+First, I want to share several of the comments that further explain or express the reasoning behind Bradley's strong recommendation.

 Steve frankly outlines why you shouldn’t necessarily trust the tires that came with your trailer (either new or used):